aruintelligence/aml-core/README.md

 Every interface element is evaluated on two measurable dimensions:
 •  Attention Cost — cognitive load, visual noise, interruptions, animation intensity, reading complexity
-•  Restoration Value — clarity, usefulness, emotional regulation, continuity, aesthetic coherence Only elements that deliver more value than they consume are allowed to render.
+•  Restoration Value — clarity, usefulness, emotional regulation, continuity, aesthetic coherence Only elements that give back more value than they consume are allowed to render.
 This is the first rendering system with built-in ethical attention economics.
 Why ĀML Exists
 Modern interfaces are optimized for engagement, retention, and extraction.